scipy/scipy/doc/source/tutorial/optimize.rst

      -
      -

-.. list-table:: Optimization methods from :mod:`minimize`
+.. list-table:: Optimization methods from :func:`minimize`
    :widths: 5 35
    :header-rows: 1

    * -
      - Description
    * - Version added
      - Specifies the algorithm’s first appearance in SciPy.
 Algorithms with version added 0.6*' were added in version 0.6 or before.